OverviewToolsTools

 Hearing something through headphones in virtual reality is done using HRTF (Head-Related Transfer Function), a technology that takes into account the individual sound filters of the human ear.

 These filters are used to modify sounds so that they can be heard at different positions in the listener’s head.
+Binaural microphones, such as dummy head microphones, are often used to capture spatial cues necessary for realistic 3D audio perception.

-This process analyzes the direction of view in the scene and calculates how the realities would behave for the ears.
-The sound fields come from all sides and reproduce the area around the listener in the best possible quality.
+This process involves several stages: analyzing the direction of view in the scene, estimating transfer functions, and calculating how the realities would behave for the ears.

 Software use and formats